Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: NT TERMS FOR CHRIST'S RETURN

-2:29 "If" This is a THIRD CLASS CONDITIONAL SENTENCE that means potential action.
+2:29 "If" This is another THIRD CLASS CONDITIONAL SENTENCE that means potential or probable action.
 Here it refers to an assumed knowledge that believers share, but false teachers have missed.

 ▣ "He" This refers to Jesus (cf. 1 John 2:1,28; 3:7.
 However, the last PRONOUN, "born of Him," seems to refer to God the Father because the phrase "born of God" is used so often (cf. 1 John 3:9; 4:7; 5:1,4,18; John 1:13).
 See full note at 1 John 2:28.